-1. Prospecting shall be conducted in accordance with the Convention and these Regulations and may commence only after the prospector has been informed by the Secretary-General that its notification has been recorded pursuant to regulation 4, paragraph 2.

-2. Prospectors and the Secretary-General shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration.1 Prospecting shall not be undertaken if substantial evidence indicates the risk of serious harm to the marine environment.

-3. Prospecting shall not be undertaken in an area covered by an approved plan of work for exploration for polymetallic sulphides or in a reserved area; nor may there be prospecting in an area which the Council has disapproved for exploitation because of the risk of serious harm to the marine environment.

-4. Prospecting shall not confer on the prospector any rights with respect to resources.
-A prospector may, however, recover a reasonable quantity of minerals, being the quantity necessary for testing, and not for commercial use.

-5. There shall be no time limit on prospecting except that prospecting in a particular area shall cease upon written notification to the prospector by the
+- 1. Prospecting shall be conducted in accordance with the Convention and these Regulations and may commence only after the prospector has been informed by the Secretary-General that its notification has been recorded pursuant to regulation 4, paragraph 2. - 2.
+Prospectors and the Secretary-General shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration.
+Prospecting shall not be undertaken if substantial evidence indicates the risk of serious harm to the marine environment. - 3.
+Prospecting shall not be undertaken in an area covered by an approved plan of work for exploration for polymetallic sulphides or in a reserved area; nor may there be prospecting in an area which the Council has disapproved for exploitation because of the risk of serious harm to the marine environment. - 4.
+Prospecting shall not confer on the prospector any rights with respect to resources.
+A prospector may, however, recover a reasonable quantity of minerals, being the quantity necessary for testing, and not for commercial use. - 5.
+There shall be no time limit on prospecting except that prospecting in a particular area shall cease upon written notification to the prospector by the Secretary-General that a plan of work for exploration has been approved with regard to that area.

-1 Report of the United Nations Conference on Environment and Development, Rio de Janiero, 3-14 June 1991 (United Nations publication, Sales No. E.91.1.8 and corrigenda), vol.1: Resolutions adopted by the Conference, resolution 1, annex 1.
+Report of the United Nations Conference on Environment and Development, Rio de Janiero, 3-14 June 1991 (United Nations publication, Sales No. E.91.1.8 and corrigenda), vol. 1: Resolutions adopted by the Conference, resolution 1, annex 1.